 But it’s not just longevity that makes Airstream one of the best-loved and most-sought-out camper brands around.
-Over the century or so they’ve been in business, Airstream has constantly been working to make their products better, and today offer some of the highest-quality travel trailers in the business.
+Over the century or so they’ve been in business, Airstream has constantly been working to make their products better.
+Today they offer some of the highest-quality travel trailers in the business.

 Because of their unique construction, Airstream trailers are filled with hand-installed appliances and electronics, which have to be custom fitted (rather than dropped in, as is the case with many prefabricated mobile homes).
-This ensures that each amenity in your Airstream is of the highest possible quality, and perfectly suited to your camper’s individual design and floorplan.
+This ensures that each amenity in your Airstream is of the highest possible quality.
+Perfectly suited to your camper’s individual design and floorplan.

 Casita Enterprises, Inc.

 Another fan favorite with a rightly-rabid following, Casita Enterprises has been manufacturing small, lightweight travel trailers since 1983.
-The company builds 16- and 17-foot trailers with a unique, high-quality two-shell fiberglass construction, creating easy-to-tow campers that withstand the test of time.
+The company builds 16- and 17-foot trailers with a unique, high-quality two-shell fiberglass construction.
+These are easy-to-tow campers that withstand the test of time.

 Coachmen RV is actually a division of the motorhome manufacturer Forest River Inc., which we’ll talk about in more detail below.
 But this brand is so well-known — and so frequently seen on RV dealership floors — we wanted to give it its own section.

-While Coachmen does have its own line of motorhomes, including large Class A coaches as well as Class Cs and Bs, this manufacturer is best-known for its specialization in travel trailers, including toy haulers, fifth wheels, pop-up campers, and more.
-From ultra-lightweight trailers to large, amenity-filled fifth-wheel floorplans, Coachmen likely has a rig that fits both your camping style and your budget; many of their products are available at entry-level pricing.
+Coachmen does have its own line of motorhomes, including large Class A coaches as well as Class Cs and Bs.
+This manufacturer is best-known for its specialization in travel trailers, including toy haulers, fifth wheels, pop-up campers, and more.
+From ultra-lightweight trailers to large, amenity-filled fifth-wheel floorplans, Coachmen likely has a rig that fits both your camping style and your budget.
+Many of their products are available at entry-level pricing.